Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Quantized self-triggered stabilization

 then the system \eqref{eq:system} with the encoding and self-triggering strategy described in Sections~\ref{sec:EDS} and \ref{sec:STM} achieves exponential convergence.
 Moreover, the constant $\omega$ given by

 satisfies \eqref{eq:exp_conv} for some $\Omega \geq 1$. } \end{theorem}

 Before proceeding to the proof of this theorem, we provide some remarks on the obtained sufficient condition \eqref{eq:sigma_cond}.
 The condition $\|K\|_{\infty} /N \leq \sigma$ is used to avoid $g(q_{\ell},E_{\ell},0) > \sigma E_{\ell}$ for $\ell \in \mathbb{N}_0$ as shown in the proof of Lemma~\ref{lem:state_bound}; see \eqref{eq:initial_bound}.
-Without this condition, the input error due to quantization may be larger than the threshold $\sigma E_{\ell}$ even just after sampling a new state, which results in the Zeno-like behavior $k_{\ell+1} - k_{\ell} = 0$ in the self-triggering mechanism.
-This issue arises from the combination of quantization and self-triggered sampling.
+Without this condition, the input error due to quantization may be larger than the threshold $\sigma E_{\ell}$ even at the sampling time $k=k_{\ell}$.
 On the other hand, the condition $\sigma < 1/\delta$ is used to guarantee exponential convergence.
-In fact, we see from the definition \eqref{eq:E_def} of $\{E_\ell\}_{\ell \in \mathbb{N}_0}$ that the condition $\sigma < 1/\delta$ is satisfied if and only if $\{E_\ell\}_{\ell \in \mathbb{N}_0}$ is decreasing.
-Combing this fact with the bound of the state obtained in \eqref{eq:x_bound}, we prove that the self-triggered control system achieves exponential convergence.
+In fact, we see from the definition \eqref{eq:E_def} of $\{E_\ell\}_{\ell \in \mathbb{N}_0}$ that the condition $\sigma < 1/\delta$ is satisfied if and only if $\{E_\ell\}_{\ell \in \mathbb{N}_0}$ is a decreasing sequence.
+Combing this fact with the bound of the state obtained in \eqref{eq:x_bound}, we prove that the closed-loop system achieves exponential convergence.